MicrosoftDocs/azure-docs/articles/active-directory-b2c/identity-provider-facebook.md

 ## Create a Facebook application

-To use a Facebook account as an [identity provider](authorization-code-flow.md) in Azure Active Directory B2C (Azure AD B2C), you need to create an application in your tenant that represents it.
+To enable sign-in for users with a Facebook account in Azure Active Directory B2C (Azure AD B2C), you need to create an application in [Facebook App Dashboard](https://developers.facebook.com/).
+For more information, see [App Development](https://developers.facebook.com/docs/development).
 If you don't already have a Facebook account, you can sign up at [https://www.facebook.com/](https://www.facebook.com/).

 1. Sign in to [Facebook for developers](https://developers.facebook.com/) with your Facebook account credentials.
 1. If you have not already done so, you need to register as a Facebook developer.
 To do this, select **Get Started** on the upper-right corner of the page, accept Facebook's policies, and complete the registration steps.